SchroSam/SchroSam/README.md

 My name is Samuel and I'm a college Jr. interested in programming and command line scripting.

 - 🔭 I’m currently working on my game development degree at SAU in Magnolia AR
-- 🌱 I’m currently learning cyber forensics tools in Bash
+- 🌱 I’m currently learning unity game development
 - 📫 How to reach me: schrosam@gmail.com

 <!--